PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

     When a visitor produces an events and closes the page immediately afterwards, e.g. when opening a link, the request might get cancelled.
-To avoid loosing the last event this way, Tracker will lock the page for a fraction of a second (if wait time hasn't passed), giving the request time to reach the server.
+To avoid loosing the last event this way, JavaScript Tracking Client will lock the page for a fraction of a second (if wait time hasn't passed), giving the request time to reach the server.